The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

-The Mi-35M is a multi-role combat helicopter manufactured by Rostvertol, a subsidiary of Russian Helicopters.
+Mi-35M is a multi-role combat helicopter manufactured by Rostvertol, a subsidiary of Russian Helicopters.
 It is an export variant of Mi-24 Hind attack helicopter.
-Primarily designed for attack and military transport missions, the helicopter delivers superior flight performance and manoeuvrability than its predecessor.
+Primarily designed for attack and military transport missions, the helicopter offers a more superior flight performance and manoeuvrability compared to its predecessor.

 The production of Mi-35M started in 2005.
 The aircraft integrates modern, high-precision weaponry for destroying ground-based armoured targets and providing air support for ground missions.
 It can be modified as an attack, ground assault, medical evacuation (MEDEVAC) or transport platform.

-The Mi-35M is one of the modern combat helicopters in the Russian Air Force inventory.
-It is also operated by the armed forces of Venezuela, Brazil and Azerbaijan.
+Mi-35M is one of the modern combat helicopters in the Russian Air Force inventory.
+It is also operated by the armed forces of Venezuela, Brazil, Azerbaijan, Nigeria, Kazakhstan and Mali.

 Mi-35M orders and deliveries

-Venezuela signed two contracts with Rosoboronexport in 2005, for a total of eight Mi-35M helicopters.
+In 2005, Venezuela signed two contracts with Rosoboronexport for eight Mi-35M helicopters.
 The helicopters that were delivered to Venezuela were fitted with VK-2500 engines for high-altitude operations.

-The Brazilian Air Force formally inducted three Mi-35M helicopters into service in April 2010.
+The Brazilian Air Force started operating three Mi-35M helicopters in April 2010.
 The helicopters in FAB service are referred to as AH-2 Sabre.
-A total of nine helicopters were delivered by August 2012.
+Nine helicopters were delivered by August 2012.
 The final helicopter was delivered in December 2014.

 Azerbaijan signed a contract with Rosoboronexport for the delivery of 24 Mi-35M helicopters in September 2010.
-A total of 12 helicopters were delivered by 2012.
-The last batch of helicopters was delivered in November 2013.
+12 helicopters were delivered by 2012 and the rest were delivered in November 2013.

-The Iraqi Ministry of Defence received the first batch of four Mi-35M helicopters in November 2013.
-The second batch of four was delivered in July 2014 and the third batch in October 2014.
+The Iraqi Ministry of Defence received the first delivery of four Mi-35M helicopters in November 2013.
+Four helicopters were delivered in July 2014 and the rest were delivered in October 2014.

-Based on the Mi-24 Hind, the Mi-35M incorporates several improvements, including shortened stub wings, a new rotor system, modern avionics, upgraded turboshaft engines and a hydraulic system.
-The cockpit and vital components of the helicopter are significantly armoured.
+Based on the Mi-24 Hind, Mi-35M military helicopter incorporates several improvements, including shortened stub wings, a new rotor system, modern avionics, upgraded turboshaft engines and a hydraulic system.
+The cockpit and vital components of the helicopter are heavily armoured.

 The glass cockpit of the Mi-35M accommodates two pilots in tandem configuration.
 The night vision goggle (NVG)-compatible cockpit integrates multi-functional displays (MFDs), redundant flight controls and state-of-the-art avionics.